-Regional electricity planning in the Greater Toronto Area (GTA) West region is underway to identify the future need of electricity and options to ensure an adequate and reliable supply continues for its residents and businesses.
+Regional electricity planning in the GTA West Region is underway to identify the future need of electricity and options to ensure an adequate and reliable supply continues for its residents and businesses.
+A Scoping Assessment Outcome Report was posted in August 2019 on the regional engagement page and an Integrated Regional Resource Plan (IRRP) is now proceeding for the region.
+For the purpose of engagement initiatives, the region is referred to as Peel/Halton (GTA West).

 The IESO engages with local and regional communities to seek input to help inform planning activities.
 Learn more about engagement on the current planning cycle.

-- The GTA West Region roughly encompasses the Regional Municipalities of Halton and Peel, and consists of the Municipalities of Brampton, South Caledon, Halton Hills, Mississauga, Milton and Oakville.
+- The GTA West Region roughly encompasses the Regional Municipalities of Halton and Peel, and consists of the Municipalities of Brampton, South Caledon, Halton Hills, Mississauga, Milton, Burlington and Oakville.
+GTA West and Peel/Halton Region are often used interchangeably throughout electrical studies.

 The local distribution companies (LDCs) providing service to customers in the area include: